 Haldimand County offers a variety of hiking trails, camping areas and fishing in the summer.
 Although the wintertime makes it hard for us to meet Muddy’s friends underneath the froze river, we were able to meet Muddy’s human local friends via various places and experiences we did.

-Here’s how you can spend one night in Haldimand County which features some of the best things to do, where to eat and stay in the county!
+Here’s how you can spend a one night trip featuring some of the best things to do, where to eat and stay in Dunville in Haldimand County, Ontario!

 6 Things To Do, Restaurants and Accommodation in Haldimand County